dasarpai/old.dasarpai.github.io/_dsblog/2024-08-05-How-Much-Memory-Needed-for-LLM.md

 ![How-Much-Memory-Needed-for-LLM](/assets/images/dspost/dsp6133-How-Much-Memory-Needed-for-LLM.jpg)

-# How Much Memory Needed for LLM
+# How Much Memory Needed for LLM?

 ## How much memory is required to host a Llama 3.1 with 405 billion parameters?
 Deploying a large-scale model like Llama 3.1 with 405 billion parameters for inference purposes requires substantial hardware resources.
 Here are the main considerations: